hollyhouliston/CV4E_application/README.md

 ### About

 - colour_thresholding.ipynb : Using openCV package to trial colour thresholding techniques on drone image of humpback whales
+- annotation_summary.ipynb: Summarises total number of images and labels in a folder

 ### Usage